-Students.
-Disciplinary consequences imputed are at the initial discretion of the teacher based on their classroom rules; however, based on the frequency of behavior incidents and or the egregious actions an incident may be reviewed by the DRT.
+The DRT members may include the teacher, grade-level Director, Counselor, and the Dean of Students.
+Disciplinary consequences imputed are at the initial discretion of the teacher based on their classroom rules; however, based on the frequency of behavior incidents and or the egregious actions an incident may be reviewed to the DRT.